When you start homesteading, you find that there is a use for everything and stop throwing things away.

 - Reduce the heat so the lye/fat mixture isn’t boiling anymore, but is still warm.
 It should be kept around 100 degrees F.

 - Stir the mixture for 1 minute, then let it sit for 10 minutes before stirring again.

-- When the mixture is golden brown and doesn’t make streaks when stirred, it is ready for pouring.
+- When the mixture is a uniform golden brown and doesn’t make colored streaks when stirred, it is ready for pouring.
 It might take several hours before it is ready.
 Keep it warm during this time!

-- You’ll know the soap is ready to be poured when you draw a line across it with your spoon and see a line.
+- You’ll know the soap is ready to be poured when you draw a line across it with your spoon and see a line (indented, not colored streak).

 - If you want to add anything to your soap (scented oils, dried herbs, coffee, etc.), this is the time to do it.

 Making soap requires a lot of trial and error to get it perfect.
 A good ratio to start with is 1 cup of fat to ¾ cup of concentrated lye.
 If you want to get really scientific about it, then check out this lye:fat table based on saponification.